waterrmalann/bit-warriors-admin/README.md

 ## 🚀 Getting Started

 >[!NOTE]
 > **BitWarriors** is a project built using the Microservices architecture.
-The user facing side of the application (ie: Frontend built using [Next.js]((https://github.com/waterrmalann/bit-warriors-nextjs)) and [Backend services](https://github.com/waterrmalann/bit-warriors-backend)) must be running in order for the Admin panel to start serving its purpose.
+The user facing side of the application (ie: [Frontend with Next.js](https://github.com/waterrmalann/bit-warriors-nextjs) and [Backend services](https://github.com/waterrmalann/bit-warriors-backend)) must be running in order for the Admin panel to start serving its purpose.
 Both of these are under heavy development.
 Stay tuned for instructions to self-host!

 ## 🤝 Contribution